top of page

 4. If you have an application pending for a family member outside the U.S. to join you in the U.S.:

-• If you are awaiting approval of a Follow-to-Join application for your family member (Form I-730 or a Form I-824), the USCIS has announced that it has stopped processing “all immigration requests relating to Afghan nationals” indefinitely pending further review of security and vetting protocols.
+• If you are awaiting approval of a Follow-to-Join application for your family member (Form I-730 or a Form I-824), the USCIS has announced that it has stopped processing all immigration requests for applicants from Afghanistan and other countries subject to the travel ban.
 You can expect that this new policy will delay decisions on your family’s applications.

 • If you have an approved Form I-730, Refugee/Asylum Relative Petition, the travel ban announced in June 2025 is being applied to Forms I-730.
 As a result, you can expect your family member to be denied a visa under the travel ban, even if he or she successfully completes his or her interview at the embassy.

-• If you are an Afghan SIV with a pending DS-260 for a family member, the U.S. Department of State has announced via the social media platform, X, that it “has IMMEDIATELY paused visa issuance for individuals traveling on Afghan passports.”
+• If you are an Afghan SIV with a pending DS-260 for a family member, President Trump has issued an executive order amending the Travel Ban so that SIVs are no longer exempt.
+This means that SIV family members will not be issued visas to come to the U.S. while the Travel Ban remains in effect.
+In addition, the U.S. Department of State has announced via the social media platform, X, that it “has paused visa issuance for individuals traveling on Afghan passports" .
 You can expect that your family member will be denied a visa even if he or she otherwise successfully completes his or her interview at the embassy.
 We understand, however, that interviews have not been paused, so it is possible for your family member to scheduled for an interview.

 5. If you have been issued asylum, refugee status, a green card, or any other immigration benefit: